DR. RESHEF- EDUCATE ME!

 Diagnosis: Pelvic examination may discover enlargement of the uterus or irregular shape but may miss smaller fibroids, especially deep in the uterine muscle.
 Ultrasound (vaginal and/or abdominal) is the most common diagnostic tool.
 MRI or CT-scan may be used in case of very large fibroids or if there is a question of whether the tumor arises from the uterus or ovary.

 Treatment: Most fibroids do not require treatment.
-Only if symptoms become disruptive to the woman's quality of life or if the fibroids may cause infertility should treatment be offered.
+Only if symptoms become disruptive to the woman’s quality of life or if the fibroids may cause infertility should treatment be offered.
 Patients with fibroids who have few or no symptoms should be examined closely at regular intervals to detect change in fibroid size.
-Treatment plans should take the severity of symptoms, patient's age, and patient's reproductive goals into consideration.
+Treatment plans should take the severity of symptoms, patient’s age, and patient’s reproductive goals into consideration.
 If no conception is ever desired, hysterectomy or uterine artery embolization (UAE, deliberate blockage of the blood supply to the fibroids) or ultrasound ablation of the fibroids under MRI guidance may be offered.
 Surgical removal of fibroids without removing the uterus (myomectomy) may be offered to women who have bothersome symptoms or those wishing to get pregnant or those not wishing a hysterectomy.
 Myomectomy may be performed by laparoscopy or hysteroscopy under special circumstances.
 Large fibroids or fibroids deep in the uterine muscle usually are removed by laparotomy (abdominal procedure with incision similar to C-section).
+Laparoscopic robotic treatment of fibroids may only be performed by surgeons with superior expertise in this technique.
 UAE or ultrasound treatment of fibroids should not be offered to women who are attempting to get pregnant or plan on being pregnant in the future since these procedures may compromise blood supply to the ovaries and ovarian function.
 Treatment of fibroids with medications may be effective but only on a temporary basis.
 GnRH agonists such as leuprolide (Lupron) may be used to shrink fibroids prior to surgical treatment.
 This treatment by itself may not cure fibroids, which may grow back after discontinuing the medication.

 Incidence: Approximately 10-12% of couples are unable to conceive.
 The chance of a fertile couple to conceive is 20-25% each month, or 85% after 12 months of attempts.